+Pal Action prisoner on protest: ‘I no longer feel hunger, I feel pain’

 UK hunger striker Heba Muraisi: ‘I think about how or when I could die’

-The 31-year-old Palestine Action-linked remand prisoner tells Al Jazeera that she is suffering with pain as her protest reaches a critical stage.
+The 31-year-old Palestine Action-linked remand prisoner tells Al Jazeera that she is suffering with pain as her 72-day protest reaches a critical stage.

 London, United Kingdom – Heba Muraisi, a Palestine Action-affiliated activist who has refused food for 72 days in prison, has told Al Jazeera that she “no longer feels hunger”, is suffering with pain and knows that her death may be imminent.